STA540-21Fall/Teaching/Project1/ReadMe.md

 - The `doc` directory contains the report or presentation files.
 It can have subfolders.

 - The `lib` directory contains files with function definitions.
 If you might need to write a helper function that is used through your analysis, this is a good place where the function should go.
-However, no functions should be called and executed here - they are only defined here.
+However, no functions should be called and executed here - they should only be defined here.

 - The `output` directory contains analysis output, processed datasets, logs, or other processed things.